Thomas Inskip, 1st Viscount Caldecote

-Thomas Walker Hobart Inskip, 1st Viscount Caldecote, CBE, PC (5 March 1876 – 11 October 1947) was a British politician who served in many legal posts, culminating in serving as Lord Chancellor from 1939 until 1940.
+Thomas Walker Hobart Inskip, 1st Viscount Caldecote, CBE, PC (5 March 1876 – 11 October 1947) was a British Conservative politician who served in many legal posts, culminating in serving as Lord Chancellor from 1939 until 1940.
 Despite legal posts dominating his career for all but four years, he is most prominently remembered for serving as Minister for Coordination of Defence from 1936 until 1939.

 Background and education

 Inskip was the son of James Inskip, a solicitor, by his second wife Constance Sophia Louisa, daughter of John Hampden.
 The Right Reverend James Inskip was his elder half-brother and Sir John Hampden Inskip, Lord Mayor of Bristol, his younger brother.
 He attended Clifton College from 1886 to 1894 and King's College, Cambridge, from 1894 to 1897.
 He joined Clifton RFC in 1895–96.
 In 1899 he was called to the Bar by the Inner Temple.

 Political and legal career

 Inskip became a King's Counsel in 1914.
 He served in the Intelligence Division from 1915 and from 1918 to 1919 worked at the Admiralty as head of the Naval Law branch.
 From 1920 to 1922, he served as Chancellor of the Diocese of Truro.
 In 1918 he entered Parliament as Member of Parliament (MP) for Bristol Central.
 He was first appointed Solicitor General in 1922 and would hold this post for the next six years, with one short interruption for the Labour government of 1924.
 In 1922 he was knighted.

 A staunch Protestant, he first came to high attention when in 1927 he joined with the Home Secretary Sir William Joynson-Hicks in attacking the proposed new version of the Book of Common Prayer.
 The law required Parliament to approve such revisions, normally regarded as a formality, but when the Prayer Book came before the House of Commons Inskip argued strongly against its adoption, for he felt it strayed far from the Protestant principles of the Church of England.
 The debate on the Prayer Book is regarded as one of the most eloquent ever seen in the Commons, and resulted in the rejection of the Prayer Book.
 A revised version was submitted in 1928 but rejected again.
 However, the Church Assembly then declared an emergency, and used this as a pretext to use the new Prayer Book for many decades afterwards.